mastokley/reciprocity-playbook/README.md

-# Django Deployment for Codefellows
+# Django Deployment for Reciprocity Project

-This repository contains ansible roles and playbooks which implement a basic deployment of Django to an AWS ec2 instance.
+This repository contains ansible roles and playbooks to deploy the Reciprocity web app.